Energetic neutral atom

-Energetic Neutral Atom (ENA) imaging, often described as "seeing with atoms", is a technology used to create global images of otherwise invisible phenomena in the magnetospheres of planets and throughout the heliosphere.
+Energetic neutral atoms (ENAs) are charged particles—protons, electrons, and various atomic nuclei—emitted from solar wind that are the basis of the interstellar medium.
+These charged particles have the ability to be redirected by magnetic fields such as the magnetic field surrounding the Earth.
+Occasionally charged particles within the plasma of the solar wind will collide with neutral atoms.
+This collision results in the previously charged particle becoming a neutrally charged atom.
+Due to the loss of charge, the atom no longer experiences magnetic attraction while maintaining its gravitational attraction and velocity.

-The solar wind is composed of plasma that is emitted from the Sun.
-The solar wind plasma is mostly composed of hydrogen, bare electrons and protons, along with some other kinds of nuclei, mostly helium.
-The space between solar systems is similar, but they come from other stars in our galaxy.
-These charged particles can be redirected by magnetic fields; for instance, Earth's magnetic field deflects these solar wind particles around the Earth.
-Occasionally, charged particles within plasmas steal electrons from neutral atoms they run into, making them neutral and not subject to large-scale electromagnetic fields and waves.
-Still moving very fast, they tend to travel mostly in a straight line, subject to gravity.
-These are called Energetic Neutral Atoms.
-ENA images are constructed from the detection of these energetic neutral atoms.
+ENAs are used for imaging phenomena in the magnetospheres of planets and throughout the heliosphere.

-Earth's magnetosphere preserves Earth's atmosphere and protects life on Earth from cell-damaging radiation.
-This region of "space weather" is the site of geomagnetic storms that disrupt communications systems and pose radiation hazards to humans traveling in airplanes (if both altitude and latitude are high) or in orbiting spacecraft.
-A deeper understanding of this region is important.
+Earth's magnetosphere preserves its atmosphere and protects life on Earth from cell-damaging radiation.
+This region of "space weather" is the site of geomagnetic storms that disrupt communications systems and pose radiation hazards to humans traveling in airplanes (at high altitude and latitude) or in orbiting spacecraft.
 Geomagnetic weather systems have been late to benefit from the satellite imagery taken for granted in weather forecasting and space physics because their origins in magnetospheric plasma frequency present the added problem of invisibility.